diegopacheco/diegopacheco-architecture-library/src/patterns/WEB_HOOK.md

-# Web hook
+# Webhook

-A web hook it's just a endpoint in an API or REST server.
+A [webhook](https://en.wikipedia.org/wiki/Webhook) it's just a endpoint in an API or REST server.
 A web hook is used to notify internal/external services when certain events happen.

 When an event occurs, the server makes an HTTP request (usually a POST request) to the specified URL of the web hook, sending relevant data about the event.